Rydhave: Hansen, 1918–1942

 Design proposal for Axel Høeg-Hansen's 1918 expansion of the building.

 In 1918, Drost sold Villa Rudhave to Christian G. Hansen (1863–1941).
 Hansen expanded the estate with a number of adjacent properties located to the north.
 The house was subsequently expanded with the assistance of the architect Axel Høeg-Hansen.
 The garden was redesigned by Birger Errboe.

 Hansen was originally from Nordborg on Als.
 He served as chief executing officer of Korn- og Foderstofkompagniet from 1896 to 1933.
 He and the company's head office had moved to Copenhagen from Aarhus in 1915.
 He was married to Annetta Stephania Rozzi.

 World War II

 In 1942, Villa Rydhave was sold to Ejendomsselskabet af 8' Juni 1932.
 On 15 December, it was acquired by Das Auswärtige Amt as a new home for Werner Best.

 Residence for the American ambassador

 After the liberation in 1945, Villa Rydhave was confiscated by the Danish government.
 Best was placed under house arrest in the building.
 In 1946, it was acquired by the American government as the official residence of the American ambassador to Denmark.

+In 2022, an extensive renovation of the house began.
+As a result of the ongoing renovation, Alan Leventhal resided in Villa Søro, a house from 1880 a little down the street (Strandvejen 190), which normally serves as residence for the deputy ambassador.
+Ken Howery resides at Strandridergaarden in Vedbæk.